+6.4.9 Course Amendment Procedure & Programme Suspension and / or

+Closure Policy;

-6.4.9 Criminal Convictions Procedure;
+6.4.10 Criminal Convictions Procedure;

-6.4.10 Fitness to Practise Procedure;
+6.4.11 Fitness to Practise Procedure;

-6.4.11 Health and Safety Policy;
+6.4.12 Health and Safety Policy;

-6.4.12 Intellectual Property Policy and Procedures;
+6.4.13 Intellectual Property Policy and Procedures;

-6.4.13 International Student Policy;
+6.4.14 International Student Policy;

-6.4.14 Interruption Withdrawal and Transfer Procedure;
+6.4.15 Interruption Withdrawal and Transfer Procedure;

-6.4.15 IT Regulations of Use;
+6.4.16 IT Regulations of Use;

-6.4.16 Learning Partnerships Agreement;
+6.4.17 Learning Partnerships Agreement;

-6.4.17 Marketing Recruitment and the Admission of International Students Procedure ;
+6.4.18 Marketing Recruitment and the Admission of International Students Procedure;

-6.4.18 Mitigating Circumstances Policy;
+6.4.19 Mitigating Circumstances Policy;

-6.4.19 Payment and Debt Procedures (Home / EU);
+6.4.20 Payment and Debt Procedures (Home / EU);

-6.4.20 Personal Tutoring Policy;
+6.4.21 Personal Tutoring Policy;

-6.4.21 Placement Learning;
+6.4.22 Placement Learning;

-6.4.22 Pregnancy and Maternity Policy (Students);
+6.4.23 Pregnancy and Maternity Policy (Students);

-6.4.23 Safeguarding Under-18s and Adults at Risk Policy and Procedure;
+6.4.24 Safeguarding Under-18s and Adults at Risk Policy and Procedure;

-6.4.24 Student Bullying and Harassment Policy
+6.4.25 Student Bullying and Harassment Policy

-6.4.25 Student Complaints Procedure; and
+6.4.26 Student Complaints Procedure; and

-6.4.26 Student Disciplinary Procedures
+6.4.27 Student Disciplinary Procedures

-There are important provisions concerning academic honesty and integrity, the

 6.5 There are important provisions concerning academic honesty and integrity, that we expect all students to embrace as members of the University's academic community.
-A summary of how these principles apply is contained within the Academic Integrity Policy listed above.
+A summary of how these principles apply is contained within the

+Academic Misconduct Policy listed above.
 These principles include, but are not limited to: